VikingQueen85/LVL5-Mission-04/Tessa/README.md

 The backend (Mission04-Backend/config/express.js) includes CORS middleware.
 For development within Docker, cors({ origin: '*' }) was used to allow requests from any origin.
 This is necessary because the browser's origin (http://localhost:5173) is different from the internal Docker network IP that the backend sees the request coming from.

-Important Note: For production deployments, the origin should be strictly limited to your frontend's deployed domain(s) for security reasons (e.g., origin: 'https://your-frontend-app.com').

-Git History Cleaning for Public Repositories:

-To ensure no sensitive information (like credentials.json), git filter-repo was used.

 Contributors
 Tessa - VikingQueen85